Virus talks on brink of collapse, sides still ‘far apart’

 “As long as they calculate that they’re better off politically doing nothing, it’s going to be hard for us to move forward,” said Sen. Marco Rubio, R-Fla.
 “And that’s the calculation they’ve made, it appears.”

-McConnell is sending the Senate home rather than forcing impatient senators to bide their time while Democrats play hardball.
-That suggests a vote won’t come until late next week or even after.
-Progress has been scant in the talks despite more than a week of negotiation.
+McConnell sent the Senate home rather than forcing impatient senators to bide their time while Democrats play hardball.
+The move suggests a vote won’t come until late next week, or even later.

-White House negotiators made some concessions on jobless benefits and aid to state and local governments in a Tuesday session — and then promptly got scalded by Republicans after details leaked out.